Salihids: Genealogy

-The genealogy of the Salihids is highly obscure, though a scholarly consensus holds that they ultimately derived from the Quda'a tribal group.
-Tribes of the Quda'a had been settled in the Oriens (Byzantine Syria) and northern Arabia since ancient times.
+The genealogy of the Salihids is highly obscure.
+According to Shahid, it is generally accepted that they stemmed from the Quda'a tribal group.
+Several of the tribes which constituted the Quda'a had been settled in the Oriens (Byzantine Syria) and northern Arabia since antiquity.
+Caskel holds that the Salihids considerably predated the Quda'a and only became members of that tribal confederation during the Umayyad period (661–750) (see below).
 In Arabic sources, the Salihids refer to the tribe, while the Daja'ima refers to the tribe's royal household during Byzantine rule.
-As documented in the Jamharat al-Nasab, the Salihids' genealogical connection to Quda'a was the following: Salīḥ ibn Ḥulwān ibn ʿImran ibn Ilḥafī ibn Quḍāʿa.
-The actual name of Salīḥ, the tribe's namesake and progenitor, was ʿAmr.
+The Jamharat gives the Salihids' genealogy as: Salīḥ ibn Ḥulwān ibn ʿImran ibn al-Ḥafī ibn Quḍāʿa.
+The actual name of the tribe's eponymous progenitor Salīḥ, according to the Jamharat, was ʿAmr.
 The founder of the Zokomid (Ḍajaʿima) household was Ḍuʿjum ibn Saʾd ibn Salīḥ.